thejohnd/whisper-player/README.md

 - The Windows exe gives an error and closes when you close it.
 Working as designed, the long way around?

+- If you want to build your own bdist, you'll need to do some tweaks to the setup.py to specify TCL & TK

 [enlhex128]: https://i.imgur.com/Wkz5R31.png